aredn/documentation/arednHow-toGuides/beginner-guide.rst

 What it’s all about
 -------------------

 By loading the AREDN® firmware in a outdoor wireless access point, you can join a ham radio network.
 It’s like the Internet but runs on ham radio frequencies, mostly in the 2.4, 3.4, and 5.8 GHz bands.
 By joining this network you can find and use all sorts of applications (known as “services”).
 Anything running on a server, like weather stations, web sites showing site conditions, and email servers can be provided as a service.
 There are also services that don’t rely on a browser: video streams, chat servers, and VOIP PBXes.
 The network can also be used to connect Winlink stations, Dstar and DMR repeaters, and Allstar devices.
-Pretty much any kind of service you can put on the Internet you can put on the AREDN network, subject to the restrictions of the ham radio regulations (FCC “Part 97”).
+Pretty much any kind of service you can put on the Internet you can put on the AREDN® network, subject to the restrictions of the ham radio regulations (FCC “Part 97”).

 RF access to the network
 ------------------------